rayerxue/rayerxue/README.md

 - 👋 Hi, I’m @rayerxue
 - 👀 I’m interested in planning and control,(actually  it is just for living , i really care about the design,beauty and vision.)
-- 🌱 I’m currently learning about the different planning algorithms and the control method, though i have mastered some knowledge about this field for 5 years, but it remain in practicing.
+- 🌱 I’m currently learning about the different planning algorithms and the control method, though i have mastered some knowledge about this field for 5 years, but it remains in practicing.
 - 📫 How to reach me : by comment, i will contact with you (if i see).

 <!---